ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • a cellular component and a role of autoantibodies are presumed

-• other contributing factors are:
+• other contributing factors include:

 • genetic factors